BIT-NLP-GROUP/FlashBack/README.md

-# FLASHBACK : Efficient Retrieval-Augmented Language Modeling for Long Context Inference
+# FlashBack: Efficient Retrieval-Augmented Language Modeling for Long Context Inference
 This repository is the official implementation of FlashBack.

 ## Requirements